 When to Use Realise

 What does realise mean?
-Realise is the British spelling of this verb.
-It means to become aware of something or to bring something into being.
+Realise is a British variant spelling of this verb.
+It can be used in any of the same contexts as realize.

 - Too late, I realised that my chess opponent had caught me in the Würzburger trap.